Project

 Related issues 2 (0 open2 closed)

-Related to Ruby master - Bug #6087: How should inherited methods deal with return values of their own subclass?
+Related to Ruby - Bug #6087: How should inherited methods deal with return values of their own subclass?
 Closedmatz (Yukihiro Matsumoto)Actions

 Also available in: Atom PDF